calendee/vulcan/README.md

 6. Open your dev tools
 7. You should now have a Firebase tab

-Vulcan is also available in the [Chrome Store](https://chrome.google.com/webstore/detail/vulcan-by-firebase/oippbnlmebalopjbkemajgfbglcjhnbl?utm_source=chrome-ntp-icon)
+The production version of Vulcan is also available in the [Chrome Store](https://chrome.google.com/webstore/detail/vulcan-by-firebase/oippbnlmebalopjbkemajgfbglcjhnbl?utm_source=chrome-ntp-icon)

 ## Development
 We use grunt for our build process.
 You can use the following commands:

-- **grunt dev** - Runs the demo on http://localhost:8000 and listens for changes.
+- **grunt dev** - Builds the web and chrome extension in development mode and runs the demo on http://localhost:8000.
+All changes are processed automatically and live reloaded.
+The files in this mode are not compressed or uglified in order to make development easier.
-- **grunt** - builds both web and chrome extension production ready files.
+- **grunt** - Builds the web and chrome extension in production ready mode.
+The files produced with this command are minified and uglified in order to optimize performance.